Sunday, August 23, 2020

 The Charming Town of Lucban

-There are many old and rustic but charming towns in the Philippines.
-This main Philippine island of Luzon, South of Manila, is where you can see and experience the historical and cultural municipality of Lucban, Province of Quezon.
+There are many old, rustic, but charming towns in the Philippines.
+On the main Philippine island of Luzon, South of Manila, you can see and experience the historical and cultural municipality of Lucban, Province of Quezon.

 At Kamay Ni Hesus Shrine

-Sometime in the Summer of 2014, we had a great road trip from Manila to Lucban to celebrate Holy Week.
-A soulful week to remember.
+In the Summer of 2014, we took a great road trip from Manila to Lucban to celebrate Holy Week.
+The journey was filled with scenic views of lush greenery and picturesque landscapes, making it a soulful week to remember.

 Truly fascinating!